Independent comparisonAll prices in AUD

 Pricing

-Deel keeps its Australian payroll pricing simple: roughly $40 per employee a month with no base fee, billed natively in US dollars and shown here converted to Australian dollars.
+Deel keeps its Australian payroll pricing simple: a transparent per-employee rate with no base fee, billed natively in US dollars and shown here converted to Australian dollars.
 There is no minimum contract, so you scale up and down with headcount.
 That clean per-head rate makes Deel easy to budget for, and it is why the platform suits businesses that want to know their cost before they sign anything.
+The current figure is in the comparison table on this page.

 Rippling is different.
 Its Australian payroll is priced by quote rather than a public per-employee rate, so the figure you actually pay depends on the modules you switch on and the size of your team.
 In the calculator above Rippling shows Get quote rather than a fixed monthly cost, so you confirm the real number through a Rippling sales quote.
 If a fixed, transparent rate matters to you, Deel has the edge here.